 Why Pathway Markings Matter

-One of the very first facility safety sign projects Clarion Safety worked on was for a company who had two deaths as the result of forklift accidents, just prior to our engagement.
+One of the very first facility safety sign projects Clarion Safety worked on was for a company that had two deaths as the result of forklift accidents, just prior to our engagement.
 In one, the forklift backed over an employee who was wearing hearing protection (he either didn’t hear or heed the forklift’s audible backup alarm signal) – and he was not on a designated pedestrian path.
 The second death occurred when a forklift sped through a large doorway and struck a man who was walking on a pedestrian path and just happened to be on the other side of the door from the forklift when he walked into its path.
 Two deaths with less than 50 workers on site.
 Each of these fatalities were tragedies – as any company, regardless of size, understands.
 Yet this type of accident happens in workplaces all too often.
 The purpose of forklift rule signs and floor markings, as well as pedestrian pathway signs and markings, is to avoid this kind of tragic loss of life.

 Reminding and Reinforcing Safety Rules

 The problem at the facility noted above was not the lack of striped walkways, but rather a lack of training and visual reinforcement of both forklift and pedestrian safety rules.
 When we were hired to help develop a solution, it was determined that additional training, reinforced by signs, would remind both forklift drivers and pedestrians (workers and plant visitors) of the need to always be on the lookout for each other and to obey a set of simple rules defined for each intended viewer (drivers and pedestrians).
-We produced the signs, they were posted, and no forklift-related accidents have occurred since.
+We produced the traffic control signs, they were posted, and no forklift-related accidents have occurred since.
 Over the years, many of our customers have benefited from our forklift/pedestrian warnings and rule signs – making them a core component of Clarion Safety’s facility safety sign system.

 Forklift Safety and Pedestrian Pathmarking Signs

+OSHA’s standards on forklift floor markings are detailed in 29 CFR 1910 (b)(2), and state that permanent aisles and passageways shall be appropriately marked.
 Clarion Safety’s forklift/pedestrian pathway marking system for industrial facilities consists of three important elements that serve to reinforce each other:

 - Forklift driver rule signs in a large format that can easily be seen by forklift drivers on the move.
 These signs define your company’s forklift driver rules.
 Information conveyed on these customized signs include: honk horn when going through doorways, speed limits, wear safety belt and special precautions related to specific locations within your facility.
 Typically variations of these signs are posted on either side of doorways and in locations where forklift drivers begin or end their routes.